kchoudhu/snippets/README.md

-# st3snippets
+# snippets

-Random ST3 snippets I use to write code more efficiently.
-Probably not useful to anyone else.
+Stuff I use to code more effecitvely

+## ST3

+Random ST3 snippets to help with SQL, python

+## ZSH

+My .zshrc and assorted include files